-Are You Looking For a Local Top Rated Philadelphia Medical Malpractice Lawyer?
+Are You Looking For a Top Rated Philadelphia Medical Malpractice Lawyer in Chestnut Hill?

-Expertise has named top Philadelphia personal injury law firm, The Brod Law Firm, among the best Philadelphia Medical Malpractice Law firms.
+Expertise has named top Chestnut Hill Philadelphia medical malpractice law firm, The Brod Law Firm, among the best Philadelphia Medical Malpractice Law firms.
 The goal of expertise is to connect people with the best local experts .In order to be chosen medical malpractice lawyers were scored on 25 variables.
 The firms are hand selected based upon independent review of reputation, credibility, experience, availability and professionalism.
 The expertise list is not paid advertising.

 We appreciate being chosen among the most qualified and thoroughly reviewed professionals in medical malpractice law..Individualized personal attention with a focus on results are the hallmarks of this firm.
 Also, Don't take our word for it.
 See what our clients say.

 $5,901,352.19 awarded as a result of lack of oxygen to infant as a result of delayed delivery.
 Child presently has neurological & cognitive deficits.

 $3,895,000.00 awarded to 41 year old mother of 3 for improper technique in bowel resection resulting in impaired bowel function and resulting colostomy.

 $1,800.025.00 awarded to women for failure to diagnose stroke and administer stroke medication despite two emergency room visits.